MicrosoftDocs/msteams-docs/msteams-platform/resources/getting-help.md

 ## GitHub issues

-The following table provides the common GitHub issues and the templates used for the same:
+The following table provides common GitHub issues and the templates used for the same:

 |Issue| Template|
 |-----|---------|